Quantum Approaches to Consciousness

 Dual-aspect approaches consider mental and material domains of reality as aspects, or manifestations, of one underlying reality in which mind and matter are unseparated.
 In such a framework, the distinction between mind and matter results from the application of a basic tool for achieving epistemic access to, i.e., gather knowledge about, both the separated domains and the underlying reality.[14]
 Consequently, the status of the underlying, psychophysically neutral domain is considered as ontic relative to the mind-matter distinction.

-As mentioned in Section 2, dual-aspect approaches have a long history, essentially starting with Spinoza as a most outspoken protagonist.
+As mentioned in Section 2, dual-aspect approaches have a long history, essentially beginning with Spinoza as its earliest explicit protagonist in occidental philosophy.
 Major directions in the 20th century have been described and compared to some detail by Atmanspacher (2014).
 An important distinction between two basic classes of dual-aspect thinking is the way in which the psychophysically neutral domain is related to the mental and the physical.
 For Russell and the neo-Russellians the compositional arrangements of psychophysically neutral elements decide how they differ with respect to mental or physical properties.
 As a consequence, the mental and the physical are reducible to the neutral domain.
 Chalmers’ (1996, Chap.
 8) ideas on “consciousness and information” fall into this class.
-Tononi’s theoretical framework of “integrated information theory” (see Oizumi et al. 2014, Tononi and Koch 2015) can be seen as a concrete implementation of a number of features of Chalmers’ proposal.
+Tononi’s theoretical framework of “integrated information theory” (see Oizumi et al. 2014, Tononi 2015) can be seen as a concrete implementation of a number of features of Chalmers’ proposal.
 No quantum structures are involved in this work.

-The other class of dual-aspect thinking is decompositional rather than compositional.
+The other class of dual-aspect models is decompositional rather than compositional.
 Here the basic metaphysics of the psychophysically neutral domain is holistic, and the mental and the physical (neither reducible to one another nor to the neutral) emerge by breaking the holistic symmetry or, in other words, by making distinctions.
-This framework is guided by the analogy to quantum holism, and the predominant versions of this picture are quantum theoretically inspired as, for instance, proposed by Pauli and Jung (Jung and Pauli 1955; Meier 2001) and by Bohm and Hiley (Bohm 1990; Bohm and Hiley 1993; Hiley 2001).
-They are based on speculations that clearly exceed the scope of contemporary quantum theory.
+[15] The decompositional framework can be seen in analogy with quantum holism, where wholes that do not consist of parts in the first place (characterized by non-product entangled states) become disentangled into parts.
+This explains why the predominant versions of this picture are quantum theoretically inspired as, for instance, proposed by Pauli and Jung (Jung and Pauli 1955; Meier 2001), by Eddington (1946) and Wheeler (1994), and by Bohm and Hiley (Bohm 1990; Bohm and Hiley 1993; Hiley 2001).
+They are based on speculations that obviously exceed the scope of contemporary quantum theory.
+Details of these three lineages are comprehensively discussed by Atmanspacher and Rickles (2022).

-In Bohm’s and Hiley’s approach, the notions of implicate and explicate order mirror the distinction between ontic and epistemic domains.
+In Bohm’s and Hiley’s approach, the notions of implicate and explicate order mirror the distinction between ontic and epistemic domains of reality.
 Mental and physical states emerge by explication, or unfoldment, from an ultimately undivided and psychophysically neutral implicate, enfolded order.
 This order is called holomovement because it is not static but rather dynamic, as in Whitehead’s process philosophy.
-De Gosson and Hiley (2013) give a good introduction of how the holomovement can be addressed from a formal (algebraic) point of view.
+De Gosson and Hiley (2013) give a good introduction of how the holomovement can be addressed from a formal (algebraic) point of view, which Hiley actually developed inspired by Eddington’s existence algebra.

 At the level of the implicate order, the term active information expresses that this level is capable of “informing” the epistemically distinguished, explicate domains of mind and matter.
-It should be emphasized that the usual notion of information is clearly an epistemic term.
-Nevertheless, there are quite a number of dual-aspect approaches addressing something like information at the ontic, psychophysically neutral level.[17]
-Using an information-like concept in a non-epistemic manner appears inconsistent if the common (syntactic) significance of Shannon-type information is intended, which requires distinctions in order to construct partitions, providing alternatives in the set of given events.
-Most information-based dual-aspect approaches do not sufficiently clarify their notion of information, so that misunderstandings easily arise.
+It should be emphasized that the usual notion of information is obviously an epistemic term.
+Using information-based concepts in a non-epistemic manner appears inconsistent, or at least confusing, if the common (syntactic) significance of Shannon-type information is intended.
+This does not only apply to Wheeler’s it from bit (if taken unreflected) but also to other information-based approaches.[16]

-While the proposal by Bohm and Hiley essentially sketches a conceptual framework without further concrete details, particularly concerning the mental domain, the Pauli-Jung conjecture (Atmanspacher and Fuchs 2014) concerning dual-aspect monism offers some more material to discuss.
-An intuitively appealing way to represent their approach considers the distinction between epistemic and ontic domains of material reality due to quantum theory in parallel with the distinction between epistemic and ontic mental domains.
+While the lineages of Eddington-Wheeler and Bohm-Hiley essentially sketch conceptual frameworks without further concrete empirical consequences, particularly concerning the mental domain, the Pauli-Jung conjecture (Atmanspacher and Fuchs 2014, Atmansapcher and Rickles 2022) offers some more material to discuss in this respect.
+An intuitively appealing first step into their approach considers the distinction between epistemic and ontic domains of material reality due to quantum theory in parallel with the distinction between epistemic and ontic mental domains.

-On the physical side, the epistemic/ontic distinction refers to the distinction between a “local realism” of empirical facts obtained from classical measuring instruments and a “holistic realism” of entangled systems (Atmanspacher and Primas 2003).
-Essentially, these domains are connected by the process of measurement, thus far conceived as independent of conscious observers.
-The corresponding picture on the mental side refers to a distinction between conscious and unconscious domains.[18]
+On the physical side, the epistemic/ontic distinction refers to the distinction between a “local realism” of empirical facts obtained from classically conceived measuring instruments and a “holistic realism” of entangled systems (Atmanspacher and Primas 2003).
+Essentially, these domains are connected by the process of measurement.
+The corresponding picture on the mental side refers to a distinction between conscious and unconscious domains.[17]
 In Jung’s depth psychological conceptions, these two domains are connected by the emergence of conscious mental states from the unconscious, analogous to physical measurement.

 In Jung’s depth psychology it is crucial that the unconscious has a collective component, unseparated between individuals and populated by so-called archetypes.
-They are regarded as constituting the psychophysically neutral level comprising both the collective unconscious and the holistic reality of quantum theory.
-At the same time they operate as “ordering factors”, being responsible for the arrangement of their psychical and physical manifestations in the epistemically distinguished domains of mind and matter.
-More details of this picture can be found in Jung and Pauli (1955), Meier (2001), Atmanspacher and Primas (2009), Atmanspacher and Fach (2013), and Atmanspacher and Fuchs (2014).
+They are regarded as constituting the psychophysically neutral reality into which the collective unconscious and the holistic reality of quantum theory converge.
+Archetypes operate as “ordering factors”, being responsible for the arrangement of their mental and physical manifestations in the epistemically distinguished domains of mind and matter.
+More details of this picture can be found in Jung and Pauli (1955), Meier (2001), Atmanspacher and Primas (2009), Atmanspacher and Fach (2013), Atmanspacher and Fuchs (2014), and Atmanspachr and Rickles (2022).

-This scheme is clearly related to scenario (B) of Sec.
+The Pauli-Jung conjecture is clearly related to scenario (B) of Sec.
 2, combining an epistemically dualistic with an ontically monistic approach.
-Correlations between the mental and the physical are conceived as non-causal, thus respecting the causal closure of the physical against the mental.
-However, there is a causal relationship (in the sense of formal rather than efficient causation) between the psychophysically neutral, monistic level and the epistemically distinguished mental and material domains.
-In Pauli’s and Jung’s terms this kind of causation is expressed by the ordering operation of archetypes in the collective unconscious.
+Correlations between the mental and the physical are conceived as non-causal with respect to one another, thus respecting the causal closure of the physical against the mental (and vice versa).
+However, there is another kind of “causal” relationship, in the sense of formal rather than efficient causation, between the psychophysically neutral, monistic level and the epistemically distinguished mental and material domains.
+In Pauli’s and Jung’s terms this kind of causation is expressed by the ordering operation of archetypal activity.

-In other words, this scenario offers the possibility that the mental and material manifestations may inherit mutual correlations due to the fact that they are jointly caused by the psychophysically neutral level.
-One might say that such correlations are remnants reflecting the lost holism of the underlying reality.
+This scenario offers the possibility that the mental and material manifestations may inherit mutual correlations due to the fact that they are jointly caused by psychophysically neutral archetypes.
+One might say that such correlations reflect the lost holism of the underlying reality.
 They are not the result of any direct causal interaction between mental and material domains.
 Thus, they are not suitable for an explanation of direct efficient mental causation.
-Their existence would require some psychophysically neutral activity entailing correlation effects that would be misinterpreted as mental causation of physical events.
-Independently of quantum theory, a related move was suggested by Velmans (2002, 2009).
-But even without mental causation, scenario (B) is relevant to ubiquitous correlations between conscious mental states and physical brain states.
+And yet, dual-aspect monism according to scenario (B) is the only philosophical position that explains such correlations in a most natural way, rather than just positing them.
+Wheeler’s observer-participancy with its mind-matter link can be seen as a special case of such correlations.

-In the Pauli-Jung conjecture, these correlations are called synchronistic and have been extended to psychosomatic relations (Meier 1975).
-A comprehensive typology of mind-matter correlations following from Pauli’s and Jung’s dual-aspect monism was proposed by Atmanspacher and Fach (2013).
-They found that a large body of empirical material concerning more than 2000 cases of so-called “exceptional experiences” can be classified according to their deviation from the conventional reality model of a subject and from the conventional relations between its components (see Atmanspacher and Fach 2019 for more details).
+In the Pauli-Jung conjecture, particularly striking ones among these correlations are called synchronistic, and Meier (1975) has generalized this concept to psychosomatic relations.
+A comprehensive taxonomy of mind-matter correlations following from Pauli’s and Jung’s dual-aspect monism was proposed by Atmanspacher and Fach (2013).
+They found that a large body of empirical material concerning more than 2000 cases of so-called “exceptional experiences” can be classified according to their deviation from the conventional reality model of a subject and from the conventional relations between its components (see Atmanspacher and Rickles 2022 for more details).
 Synchronistic events in the sense of Pauli and Jung appear as a special case of such relational deviations.
+See Atmanspacher and Rickles (2022) and Fach (2023) for extensive studies in clinical psychology, psychophysiology, and psychophysics supporting the taxonomy with empirical material.

 Primas (2003, 2009, 2017) proposed a dual-aspect approach where the distinction of mental and material domains originates from the distinction between two different modes of time: tensed (mental) time, including nowness, on the one hand and tenseless (physical) time, viewed as an external parameter, on the other (see the entries on time and on being and becoming in modern physics).
 Regarding these two concepts of time as implied by a symmetry breaking of a timeless level of reality that is psychophysically neutral, Primas conceives the tensed time of the mental domain as quantum-correlated with the parameter time of physics via “time-entanglement”.
 This scenario has been formulated in a Hilbert space framework with appropriate time operators (Primas 2009, 2017), so it offers a formally elaborated dual-aspect quantum framework for basic aspects of the mind-matter problem.
 It shows some convergemce with the idea of temporally nonlocal mental states as addresed in Section 4.2.

 As indicated in Section 3.2, the approach by Stapp contains elements of dual-aspect thinking as well, although this is not much emphasized by its author.
-The dual-aspect quantum approaches discussed in the present section tend to focus on the issue of a generalized mind-matter “entanglement” more than on state reduction.
-The primary purpose here is to understand correlations between mental and material domains rather than direct causally efficacious interactions between them.
+The dual-aspect quantum approaches discussed in the present section focus on the issue of a generalized mind-matter relationship based on psychophysically neutral “non-product states” reminiscent of quantum entanglement, rather than on physical state reduction.
+The primary purpose here is to understand correlations between mental and material domains by their common ground, and not by direct causally efficacious interactions between them.

-A final issue of dual-aspect approaches in general refers to the problem of panpsychism or panexperientialism, respectively (see the review by Skrbina 2003, and the entry on panpsychism).
-In the limit of a universal symmetry breaking at the psychophysically neutral level, every system has both a mental and a material aspect.
-In such a situation it is important to understand “mentality” much more generally than “consciousness”.
+A final note in this section refers to the position of panpsychism or panexperientialism, respectively (see Skrbina 2003, Seager 2020, and the entry on panpsychism).
+Other than dual-aspect monism, panpsychism has no psychophysically neutral domain of reality characterized by non-product states.
+It is a plainly dualistic approach with mental and physical domains that are primordially coupled to one another (as in psychophysical parallelism).
+In such a situation it is important to understand “mentality” more generally than restricted to human “consciousness”.
 Unconscious or proto-mental acts as opposed to conscious mental acts are notions sometimes used to underline this difference.
 The special case of human consciousness within the mental domain might be regarded as special as its material correlate, the brain, within the material domain.

 6. Conclusions

-The historical motivation for exploring quantum theory in trying to understand consciousness derived from the realization that collapse-type quantum events introduce an element of randomness, which is primary (ontic) rather than due to ignorance or missing information (epistemic).
-Approaches such as those of Stapp and of Beck and Eccles emphasize this (in different ways), insofar as the ontic randomness of quantum events is regarded to provide room for mental causation, i.e., the possibility that conscious mental acts can influence brain behavior.
+The historical motivation for exploring quantum theory in trying to understand consciousness and its place in reality as a whole derived from the realization that collapse-type quantum events introduce an element of randomness, which is primary (ontic) rather than due to ignorance or missing information (epistemic).
+Approaches such as those of Stapp and of Beck and Eccles emphasize this (in different ways), insofar as the ontic randomness of quantum events is regarded to provide room for mental causation, i.e., the possibility that conscious mental acts can influence brain activity.
 The approach by Penrose and Hameroff also focuses on state collapse, but with a significant move from mental causation to the non-computability of (particular) conscious acts.

 Any discussion of state collapse or state reduction (e.g. by measurement) refers, at least implicitly, to superposition states since those are the states that are reduced.
 Insofar as entangled systems remain in a quantum superposition as long as no measurement has occurred, entanglement is always co-addressed when state reduction is discussed.
-By contrast, some of the dual-aspect quantum approaches utilize the topic of entanglement differently, and independently of state reduction in the first place.
-Inspired by and analogous to entanglement-induced nonlocal correlations in quantum physics, mind-matter entanglement is conceived as the hypothetical origin of mind-matter correlations.
-This exhibits the highly speculative picture of a fundamentally holistic, psychophysically neutral level of reality from which correlated mental and material domains emerge.
+By contrast, dual-aspect quantum approaches refer to the topic of entanglement differently, and independently of state reduction in the first place.
+Inspired by entanglement-induced nonlocal correlations in quantum physics, the splitting of a holistic, psychophysically neutral domain of reality into mental and physical aspects is conceived as the origin of mind-matter correlations.

 The approach initiated by Umezawa is embedded in the framework of quantum field theory, more broadly applicable and formally more sophisticated than standard quantum mechanics.
 It is used to describe the emergence of classical activity in neuronal assemblies on the basis of symmetry breakings in a quantum field theoretical framework.
-A clear conceptual distinction between brain states and mental states has often been missing.
-Their relation to mental states is has recently been indicated in the framework of a dual-aspect approach.
+A clear conceptual distinction between brain states and mental states is often been missing in presentations of this approach.
+The proposal by Penrose and Hameroff exceeds the domain of present-day quantum theory and is the most speculative example among the quantum brain approaches discussed.
+Nevertheless it has initiated important empirical work on the function of anesthetics and the operation of microtubuli.
+At a conceptual level, a consistent framework for the interplay of mental and physical domains of reality with Penrose’s mathematical Platonism has not yet been worked out.

 Bibliography